m0rphine1/simple-cs-16-multihack/README.md

 # counter strike 1.6 multi-hack by execnone

-its a free version of m0rphine hooks
+this is a free version of m0rphine hooks

 join our community
 https://discord.gg/uc76PHhxz8